Unemployed Texans offer hope to those unable to contact unemployment office

 For Gomez, and hundreds of other Texans, applying wasn't as easy as she thought it would be.

 "I started worrying about all my bills, and how I was going to pay them.
-How was I going to pay my car note," said Gomez, who also has her own graphic design business.
+How was I going to pay my car note," said Gomez, who was laid off but also is a freelance graphic designer.
 "I didn't want to have any late payments or anything to affect my credit score, so I just did what everybody else did and went to apply online."

 RELATED: Mom asks son to save birthday money amid unemployment delays